Grindhouse rediscovery: Christina Hornisher’s Hollywood 90028 (1973)

 Mark drives the streets of L.A. in a modified VW convertible

 It’s not too surprising that Christina Hornisher is an unknown figure.
 A graduate of UCLA’s film program in the late ’60s – where Dorothy Arzner had been one of her instructors, and her classmates included Stanton Kaye, Richard Blackburn, Gloria Katz, B.W.L.
 Norton and Joan Churchill – she made several experimental shorts before embarking on her debut feature, choosing like so many others an exploitation subject in hopes of both cashing in and creating an industry calling card.
 And like so many others, her plans were thwarted by poor distribution, with the film’s release delayed by several years; it underwent a couple of title changes as it moved from company to company throughout the decade, then essentially vanished.
 And apart from scripting an educational short in 1980 and occasionally working in a production capacity on TV movies with her second husband Robert L. Collins, Hornisher didn’t make any more movies.
 It seems ironic that she was a fellow student of Blackburn, whose career had a similar trajectory, with only one startlingly original feature – Lemora: A Child’s Tale of the Supernatural, released the same year as Hornisher’s film – and little industry follow-through.
-Adding to the irony, that small masterpiece shared the same camera operator, Jean-Pierre Geuens (who was Hornisher’s first husband).
+Adding to the irony, Jean-Pierre Geuens, who was the camera operator on Hollywood 90028, also did some additional camerawork on Blackburn’s small masterpiece.

 Sleazy porn producer Jobal (Dick Glass) likes to watch Mark (Christopher Augustine) at work in Christina Hornisher’s Hollywood 90028 (1973)